 Camping Gear comes in a variety of forms, but to anyone who is an avid outdoors enthusiast, you’ve probably already noticed how backpacking gear is ideal for motorcycle camping.
 If you haven’t noticed, and you’re wondering what that means, here’s a mild explanation: Backpackers carry everything they need on their backs.
 Sometimes for a night, sometimes for months.
 Pack size and weight of camping gear are vital to making the backpacking experience a breeze.
 Not to mention the quality.
 Backpacking gear has to stand up to mother nature at all times, so it typically is of higher quality.
 Motorcycles only have so much room for storage.
 The lighter your pack, the less likely your bike is going to handle poorly, too.

-- Tent: Big Agnes Fly Creek UL1 BikePacking Tent – If you prefer more room, I’d recommend the 2-person version.
+- Tent: My two personal favorites are the Big Agnes Fly Creek UL1 BikePacking Tent and the Big Agnes Copper Spur UL2 Bikepack Tent.
 Both pack down smaller than any other tent I’ve seen on the market and are exceptionally well made.
 Make sure to purchase the footprint for added versatility, to ensure the floor of your tent lasts as long as possible and is protected from any rugged terrain.

 - Hammock with Straps

 - Sleeping Bag: Daisy Mae 15* Sleeping Bag System

 - Sleeping Pad: I recommend an inflatable pad with a decent R-Value (higher if you’re cold weather camping).
 I own a handful of Big Agnes pads – all in Long-Wide dimensions since I enjoy the extra room to roll around.
 They pack down extremely small and are lightweight.
 If you’re on a budget, a foam pad may work well.
 They’re a bit more bulky and have low insulative properties, though.